ItsVidhi07/ProgressBridge/README.md

 SUPABASE_KEY
 JWT_SECRET

-«Never commit passwords, API keys, database credentials, or other secrets to the repository.»
+«⚠️ Never commit passwords, API keys, database credentials, or other secrets to the repository.»

 ---